On linear response for discontinuous perturbations of smooth endomorphisms: Introduction

 The paper is structured as follows: Section \ref{sec:setting} is devoted to presenting the class of maps and perturbations that we care about and the results.
 In Section \ref{sec:Lip} we prove Theorem \ref{thm:Lip} about Lipschitz dependence.
 Under additional assumptions, in Section \ref{sec:linear-response} we prove Proposition \ref{prop:linear-resp-accumulation} needed to prove Theorem \ref{thm:linear-resp} about linear response.
 In Section \ref{sec:examples} we provide a linear response formula for a concrete example and in Section \ref{sec:coupling} we prove Proposition \ref{prop:fundamental-example} that provides the needed tools on standard pairs for the example.

-Throughout the paper \(\bN = \{1,2,...\}\), \(\bN_0 = \bN \cup \{0\}\) and \(C \in \bR^+\) is a constant that depends only on the family \(\{\cF_{j,t}, \cM_{j,t}^{+}\}_{t \in [0,\ve]}\).
+Throughout the paper \(\bN = \{1,2,...\}\), \(\bN_0 = \bN \cup \{0\}\) and \(C \in \bR^+\) is a constant that depends only on the family \(\{(\cF_{j,t}, \cM_{j,t}^{+})\}_{t \in [0,\ve]}\).
 For \(x,y \in \cM\), \(d(x,y)\) is the Euclidean distance between \(x\) and \(y\). \(m\) is the Lebesgue measure.
 For \(A, B \subseteq \bR^2\), \(s \in \bR^+\), \([A]_{s} = \{x \in \cM: d(x,A) \le s\}\), \(A \triangle B = (A \setminus B) \cup (B \setminus A)\) and \(d(A,B)\) is the Hausdorff distance between \(A\) and \(B\).
 Given a disjoint union of curves \(\Gamma\), we let \(\left|\Gamma\right|\) be the sum of their lengths.
 For \(\cM = (0,1)^2\), we will denote by \(\cC^k(\cM)\) the set of differentiable functions such that \(f^{(p)}\), \(p \in \{0,...,k\}\), admit a continuous extension up to the boundary of \(\cM\), making \(\cC^k(\cM)\) Banach spaces.
 Finally, by measure we mean signed measure unless otherwise specified.\\

 \textbf{Acknowledgments:} I am grateful to Dmitry Dolgopyat for suggesting the question that inspired the present work and sharing with me his insights on the topic on many occasions.
 I am also grateful to Carlangelo Liverani for patiently explaining coupling to me and for key discussions at the beginning and throughout the whole project.
-Finally, I wish to thank Peter Balint and Shuang Chen for stimulating discussions on coupling.
+I wish to thank P\'eter B\'alint, Shuang Chen and Nicholas Fleming-Vázquez for stimulating discussions.
+Finally, I wish to thank the referees for their thoughtful comments, which improved the presentation of this work.
 This work was supported by the PRIN Grants ``Regular and stochastic behavior in dynamical systems" (PRIN 2017S35EHN), ``Stochastic properties of dynamical systems" (PRIN 2022NTKXCX), and by the MIUR Excellence Department Projects MatMod@TOV and Math@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata.
 The author acknowledges membership to the GNFM/INDAM and the hospitality of Maryland University and Simons Center where part of this work was done.
 This work is part of the author's PhD project at Roma Tor Vergata and his activity within the DinAmicI group.